 Ultimately, the Pangasinan all-rounder, Jesus A. Garcia, Jr., emerged victorious in the lung-busting ten-day classic fourteenth edition of Tour of Luzon in 1973.
 Following his feat, the Pangasinan pride received many commendations aside from the Presidential trophy that former President Ferdinand Marcos sponsored through the former First Lady Imelda Marcos at the Malacanang awards ceremonies.
 Likewise, Garcia received cash prizes as the overall leader, as the four-time lap winner, as the edition’s mountain climber, and for retaining the leadership throughout.

 Garcia was a dark horse in the 1973 Tour of Luzon.
 He had a total elapsed time of 34 hours, 38 minutes and 36 seconds, only 54 seconds ahead of his closest rival and teammate, Cesar Catambay, the Tour of Luzon neophyte and Garcia’s prodigy and townmate, in the overall individual general classification.

 Before the 1973 Tour of Luzon, Garcia weighed about 129 lbs and stood 5’7 and ¾.”
 However, after the said tour, the 1973 Tour of Luzon titleholder tapered off, weighing 124 lbs.
 Currently, the Pangasinan Hall of Famer is 181 lbs and stands shorter at 5’7 and ¼.”

 Little did we know, the spirited 1973 tour champion is the first cyclist in the Philippine cycling history who swept the overall leadership from stage one to the final stage during the newly revived Tour of Luzon’s 14th edition.
 It was only in 1992 when Marlboro Tour champion Renato Dolosa achieved the same feat.

-After his wire-to-wire victory in the 1973 Tour of Luzon, Jess Garcia Jr. was telegraphed and invited by Vicor Music Corporation for an interview and screening after Vicor Music talent coordinator, Mr. Nestor del Fierra, scouted the would-be 1973 Tour of Luzon overall champion during the 1973 Tour of Luzon stage 8 in Agoo, La Union.
+After his wire-to-wire victory in the 1973 Tour of Luzon, Jess Garcia Jr. was telegraphed and invited by Vicor Music Corporation for an interview and screening after Vicor Music talent coordinator, Mr. Nestor del Fierra, scouted the would-be 1973 Tour of Luzon overall champion after capping off the stage 8 in the home of Dinengdeng Festival, Agoo, La Union.